-1. Open to all FFA and 4-H members in Box Elder County.
+1. Open to all FFA and 4-H members (3rd - 12th grade of current year) in Box Elder County.
 Membership must be verified if questions arise.
-4-H youth participating in large animal projects must be in the 3 - 12th grades and at least 8 years of age on October 1, the beginning of the 4-H year.
-4-H ages and grades are based on the 4-H year, which begins October 1, 2012 and ends September 30, 2013.
 All 4-H members must have properly enrolled with the USU Extension Office in that project area in order to compete.
 FFA members must be enrolled in the livestock project they are planning to exhibit with the local FFA Chapter.
 High school graduates who are exhibiting in FFA can exhibit only the summer after high school graduation.

-2. There will be a maximum of 2 entries.
+2. There will be a maximum of two entries.
 All heifers must have been owned, tagged and fed in the county by the exhibitor for at least 128 days prior to the show.

 3. Each exhibitor/owner must assume all liability in case of death or injury to their project and injury or death incurred by their animal.
 There are inherent risks involved with large animals therefore all owners will exhibit their livestock at their own risk.
 Box Elder County and the Box Elder County Fair Board will not assume any risk or accept responsibility for sickness, accident or disease while at the fair or contracted at the fair.